100% Pure Seed. No Fillers. Non GMO.

 It's time to show off your garden filled with American Meadows products!

+With their gorgeous lush petals and sweet fragrance that herald the start of summer, it's hard not to fall in love with Peonies!
 There are over thirty naturally-occurring species of peonies.
 These are all members of the genus Paeonia and thus genetically related.
+Read on to learn more about the history and varieties of peonies.

-Itoh Peonies like 'Scarlet Heaven' are the result of a cross between garden peonies and tree peonies.
+Itoh Peonies are the result of a cross between garden peonies and tree peonies.
 While many Itoh peonies on the market today are bred in a lab via tissue culture, American Meadows only carries naturally-propagated, bare root Itoh peonies.
-Bare root Itohs will establish themselves in the garden sooner, and produce flowers earlier in life than lab-raised Itohs.
+We choose bare root Itohs because they will establish themselves in the garden and produce flowers earlier than lab-raised Itohs.

-Single peonies, such as ‘Krinkled White” have one or two whorls of broad over-lapping petals surrounding a central mass of yellow stamens.
+Single peonies — such as 'Jan Van Leeuwne,' have one or two whorls of broad over-lapping petals surrounding a central mass of yellow stamens.
 These are the sophisticates of the peony world.

-Double peonies, such as ‘Sarah Bernhardt’, ‘Shirley Temple’ ‘Felix Crousse’ and ‘Karl Rosenfield’ offered by American Meadows, have sumptuous spherical flowers that are completely filled with numerous overlapping petals.
+Double peonies — such as ‘Sarah Bernhardt’, ‘Shirley Temple’ ‘Felix Crousse’ and ‘Karl Rosenfield,’ have sumptuous spherical flowers that are completely filled with numerous overlapping petals.
 Some blooms have more than a hundred petals!

-Japanese or Anemone form peonies —including ‘Bowl of Beauty’ offered by American Meadows—have one or more rows of large outer petals surrounding a mass of miniature petals called petaloids.
+Japanese or Anemone form peonies —such as ‘Bowl of Beauty,’ have one or more rows of large outer petals surrounding a mass of miniature petals called petaloids.

 ‘Karl Rosenfield’ is a garden classic.
 Widely considered one of the best red double peonies, this mid-season variety boasts huge, cherry-red blooms that are showstoppers in the e...